 "distrustful of the criminal justice system," invoking a "seldom-used Ohio law," by going "directly to a judge to request murder charges" against the cops involved in the death of Tamir Rice.

 Responding to reports of a man with a gun, a cop, two seconds out of his car, shot Tamir, 12.
 The gun was a toy.

 went into loving detail again on how Tamir died.
 It then regurgitated the deaths, also last year, of Michael Brown in Ferguson and Eric Garner on Staten Island.

-On page A11 was a story with three color photos, covering almost the whole page, about a cop who, called to a raucous pool party in McKinney, Texas, drew his gun and wrestled to the ground a 14-year-old black girl in a bathing suit."A Party at a Pool, a Jarring Image of Police Force” was the banner over the Times’ tale of "powerful and disturbing" images, from video showing "a police officer pointing a gun at teenagers in bathing suits and shoving a young black girl's face into the ground."
+On page A11 was a story with three color photos, covering almost the whole page, about a cop who, called to a raucous pool party in McKinney, Texas, drew his gun and wrestled to the ground a 14-year-old black girl in a bathing suit."A Party at a Pool, a Jarring Image of Police Force"

+of "powerful and disturbing" images, from video showing "a police officer pointing a gun at teenagers in bathing suits and shoving a young black girl's face into the ground."